laurenrutledge/goodreads-detection-system/README.md

 ### 3. Run the Processing Pipeline
 Here, each step is modular and can be run independently.

-From the project root, run:
+From the project root:

 **(a) Load raw JSON to CSV:**
+Run:

 ```sh
 python scripts/load_data.py